QCrypt/website-2022/content/travel.md

 Due to the uncertainty caused by the COVID-19 pandemic, it is not decided yet what form (on-site, hybrid, or fully online) the conference will take place in.
 We will update the information here as soon as it is determined.

+### Quarantine rule:(updated 6 July.
+2022)
+Currently, the “3+4 days” quarantine rule applies to everyone entering Taiwan: For the first three days, one has to stay in a quarantine hotel without leaving your hotel room.
+The remaining four days count as the "health self-monitoring" period, which allows one to give an in-person talk at the conference, but some restrictions still apply, thus making it hard for one to enjoy the full in-person conference experience.
+We expect that the rule will be relaxed further before QCrypt, but it's hard to predict how exactly yet.

+### Visa and entering Taiwan:(updated 6 July.
+2022)
+In addition to the quarantine requirement, the current border control requires a Visa and a negative PCR test report (with the test carried out in less than 48 hours before one's departure to Taiwan).
+At the moment, the Visa application is somewhat complicated.
+We (the local organizers) need to start the application for all QCrypt participants, and it will take a while to go through our Center for Disease Control.
+Once this is approved, you can collect the Visa from our Consulate Office.
+Since the paperwork takes a while, we need to collect the required information from you and start the application soon.
+For the PCR test, you will have to make your own arrangement but we should be able to (at least partially) subsidize the cost incurred.

 ### Venue
 The venue is the <a href="https://www.google.com/maps/place/Academia+Sinica+Humanities+and+Social+Sciences+Building,+No.+128%E8%99%9F,+Section+2,+Academia+Rd,+Nangang+District,+Taipei+City,+115/@25.0409679,121.6091792,17z/" target="_blank">Humanities and Social Sciences Building (HSSB)</a> of <a href="https://www.sinica.edu.tw/en" target="_blank">Academia Sinica</a>.